Add End-to-End Fault Tolerance#

 In this section, you’ll learn how to add fault tolerance to Ray’s Global Control Store (GCS), which allows your Serve application to serve traffic even when the head node crashes.

-In Ray 2.0, KubeRay has experimental support for Global Control Store (GCS) fault tolerance, preventing the Ray cluster from crashing if the head node goes down.
-While the head node is recovering, Serve applications can still handle traffic via worker nodes but cannot be updated or recover from other failures (for example, actors or worker nodes crashing).
+Starting with Ray 2.0+, KubeRay supports Global Control Store (GCS) fault tolerance, preventing the Ray cluster from crashing if the head node goes down.
+While the head node is recovering, Serve applications can still handle traffic with worker nodes but you can’t update or recover from other failures like Actors or Worker nodes crashing.
 Once the GCS recovers, the cluster returns to normal behavior.

 Step 1: Add external Redis server#

 GCS fault tolerance requires an external Redis database.
 You can choose to host your own Redis database, or you can use one through a third-party vendor.
-We recommend using a highly-available Redis database for resiliency.
+Use a highly available Redis database for resiliency.

 For development purposes, you can also host a small Redis database on the same Kubernetes cluster as your Ray cluster.
 For example, you can add a 1-node Redis cluster by prepending these three Redis objects to your Kubernetes YAML: